 Kemps Ridley Sea Turtle Facts

-- The Kemps Ridley Sea Turtle is a rather magnificent creature which sadly, is also one of the most endangered sea turtles in all the world.
+- The Kemps Ridley Sea Turtle serves as the name for a rather magnificent creature.
+Quite sadly, however, it is also one of the most endangered sea turtles in all the world.

-- Perhaps fewer than 1,000 breeding females still exist.
-For this reason, the IUCN has justifiably listed this reptile as Critically Endangered.
+- This holds true due to the fact that perhaps fewer than 1,000 breeding females still exist.
+For this reason, among others, the IUCN has justifiably listed this reptile as Critically Endangered.

-- It bears the name of Richard M. Kemp who was the naturalist to first identify the species, in 1880.
-It also ranks as one of the smallest sea turtles we know of as well as the smallest within its endemic range.
+- It also bears the name of Richard M. Kemp who was the naturalist to first identify the species, in 1880.
+Further, it ranks as one of the smallest sea turtles we know of as well as the smallest within its endemic range.

-- The species is also now under protection.
-However, unfortunately, it also still faces threats beyond those of the natural predators.
+- The magnificent species is also now under legal protection in all parts of its natural range.
+However, unfortunately, it also still faces threats to its existence beyond those of the natural predators.

-- These include accidental trapping in fishing nets and human disturbance of nesting grounds by egg collectors.
+- These, of course, include accidental trapping in fishing nets, and other commercial practices.
+But, it also includes human disturbance of nesting grounds, both accidentally, and by egg collectors.

 Kemps Ridley Sea Turtle Physical Description

-The carapace of the amazing Kemps Ridley Sea Turtle has a rather rounded shape, with an average diameter of about 24 in (61 cm).
-Its maximum known weight is approximately 100 lb (45 kg).
+Most notably, the carapace of the amazing Kemps Ridley Sea Turtle has a rather rounded shape.
+It also has an average diameter of about 24 in (61 cm).
+In addition, its maximum known weight is about 100 lb (45 kg).

-Among adults, the upper carapace is a mottled gray and green combination in color.
-The underside is typically a pale yellow.
+Among adults, the upper carapace appears a mottled gray and green combination in color.
+The underside typically presents a pale yellow.
 Yet, the newly hatched young, extraordinarily, are predominantly a deep purple.

 - Kingdom: Animalia